JoLeeSoftwire/DevOps-Course-Starter/README.md

 to run them locally:
-you will need to have installed Chrome web browser, and the Selenium [chrome driver](https://chromedriver.chromium.org/downloads) navigate to the `src/tests_e2e` folder comment out lines 43-47 in `e2e_tests.py` and uncomment line 48 (don't forget to reverse this if you switch to running them in a container) run `poetry run pytest`
+you will need to have installed Chrome web browser, and the Selenium [chrome driver](https://chromedriver.chromium.org/downloads) navigate to the `src/tests_e2e` folder comment out lines 43-47 (line 44 optional) in `e2e_tests.py` and uncomment line 48 (don't forget to reverse this if you switch to running them in a container) run `poetry run pytest`

 ## Documentation